asmusz-adobe/AdobeSign-Resources/Answers/e-sig-definition.md

 Of course you can read the Wikipedia definition [here](https://en.wikipedia.org/wiki/Electronic_signature), but I’m going to attempt to make it a bit more conceptual and simple.
 There are many legal descriptions under many different national, and international laws but I’m not a lawyer and that’s really boring stuff anyway.

-Before we get too far into “the weeds” on what electronic signatures are, lets talk about how they work, or what they do.
+Without going too far into “the weeds” on this, lets talk about how they work, or what they do.

 An electronic signature does (at a high level) 3 things: